yenpraja610/node-api-diagnostic/README.md

 You should be running `grunt nag` before diagnosing any bugs, since it finds some of the most common sources of errors.

-Test your code by running `grunt test`
+Test your code by running `grunt test`.

 ## [License](LICENSE)